 Canada’s Bill C-3 has removed the generational limit on citizenship by descent.
-If a grandparent, great-grandparent, or earlier ancestor was Canadian, you may already be a citizen β and simply need to prove it.
+If a grandparent, great-grandparent, or earlier ancestor was Canadian, you may already be a citizen and simply need to prove it.

-Years of Canadian
+Years of Canadian Immigration Law

-Clients Successfully
+Clients Successfully Represented

 Speak directly with a Canadian immigration lawyer.
 Select a time that works for you.